nltk/nltk/CONTRIBUTING.md

 # Discussion

-We have two mail lists on Google Groups:
+We have three mail lists on Google Groups:

 - [nltk][nltk-announce], for announcements only;
 - [nltk-users][nltk-users], for general discussion and user questions;